aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

 3. Save the model

 Hyperparameters will be passed as command-line arguments to your training script.
-In addition, the locations for finding input data and saving the model and output data will need to be defined.
+In addition, the locations for finding input data and saving the model and output data will be provided as environment variables rather than as arguments to a function.
+You can find the full list of available environment variables in the `SageMaker Containers README <https://github.com/aws/sagemaker-containers#list-of-provided-environment-variables-by-sagemaker-containers>`__.

 We recommend using `an argument parser <https://docs.python.org/3.5/howto/argparse.html>`__ for this part.
 Using the ``argparse`` library as an example, the code would look something like this:

 .. code:: python

     import argparse
+    import os

     if __name__ == '__main__':
         parser = argparse.ArgumentParser()